 A Coal Miner's Granddaughter Reflects

-SCOTT SIMON, host:
+SCOTT SIMON, Host:

 Last week, NPR's Brenda Wilson traveled to southern West Virginia for a story that looked at how conditions in the coal mines affect the health of mine workers.
 The story brought back memories for Brenda, a coal miner's granddaughter.

-Long before I was born, my grandfather had to leave the mines because it affected his lungs.
+BRENDA WILSON: Long before I was born, my grandfather had to leave the mines because it affected his lungs.
 He moved his family to a small town over the mountains in Virginia, where I was born and grew up.
 But the rest of his family stayed behind in and around the coal fields of Logan County.
 I was interviewing someone this week and discovered that he knew them all.

-One time, Lon was about to set off a blast and the inspector told him he should shout: fire in the hole - three times.
+WILSON: One time, Lon was about to set off a blast and the inspector told him he should shout: fire in the hole - three times.

-Mr. SCHULTZ: So Lon goes and wires the place (unintelligible) brings the cord out (unintelligible) fire in the hole three times, good buddy, and shot it off.
+SCHULTZ: So Lon goes and wires the place (unintelligible) brings the cord out (unintelligible) fire in the hole three times, good buddy, and shot it off.

 SCHULTZ: He's a good man.
 He was.

 WILSON: That's what he said about my Uncle Frank too.
 Uncle Frank died in his 70s, not too long after retiring from the mines.
 He was a frail figure of a man then, but he'd been really muscled when he was younger.
 Towards the end he never seemed to get enough oxygen.
 And as I listened to Bob, I could hear him struggling for breath as well.

 SCHULTZ: I had to quit in April of '07.
 I can't breathe.

-Because he smoked, the company won't accept his diagnosis of black lung and pay him disability.
+WILSON: Because he smoked, the company won't accept his diagnosis of black lung and pay him disability.

 SCHULTZ: Honey, in this state nothing's work-related.
 If you get a rock on top of your head, it fell off an airplane.
 (Unintelligible) job.

-I'm Brenda Wilson, NPR News.
+WILSON: I'm Brenda Wilson, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.